 Purchase procedure when buying a used car directly from Tesla

 Tesla lists all available used cars on their website.
 Under certain circumstances, a vehicle can also be purchased from Tesla abroad against payment of the respective local VAT.
 However, the car must then be picked up by the buyer abroad.
 For more information, see the article on searching for CPO’s abroad.
 All CPO’s are checked and overhauled by Tesla and come with a warranty.
 However, this usually makes them somewhat more expensive than vehicles from private sellers.

-All other things are exactly the same as for a new car.
-The buyer takes out his own vehicle insurance and Tesla takes care of the registration.
+All other things are the same as for a new car.
+The buyer takes out his vehicle insurance and Tesla takes care of the registration.
 The vehicle appears in the buyer’s Tesla account after the purchase.
 Access via mobile phone app is activated by Tesla within 48h.